 Initially, conditional offers of admission to Year 12 will be made and these will be confirmed following the publication of GCSE results.
-When there are more external applicants that satisfy all aspects of the academic entry requirements, priority, will be given in the following order:
+When there are more external applicants than places available that satisfy all aspects of the academic entry requirements, priority will be given in the following order:

-1. A “Looked After Child”7, or a child who was previously looked after but immediately after being looked after became subject to an adoption, residence, or special guardianship order.
+1. A “Looked After Child”, or a child who was previously looked after but immediately after being looked after became subject to an adoption, residence, or special guardianship order.

 2. Other students who would then be ranked in order of merit based on their average total GCSE points score.